-I work in the pharmaceutical industry and, I can honestly tell you, that buying directly from your vet is never the most cost-efficient choice.
-Nor is visiting your local “pet pharmacy” or another relevant store.
+I work in the pharmaceutical industry and, I can honestly tell you, that buying direct from your vet is never the most cost-efficient choice.
+Nor is visiting your local “pet pharmacy” or other relevant store.

 It is the era of online shopping, and buying medications is no different.
 When you buy online, you are avoiding labor costs and can buy at the closest to cost-value that is possible.

-You are also able to buy in larger quantities which, as we all know, save money (there’s a reason you have thirty cans of soup in the cupboard!).
+You are also able to buy in larger quantities which, as we all know, saves money (there’s a reason you have thirty cans of soup in the cupboard!).

 If you are going through a similar ordeal, you have probably spent many hours online researching your dog’s ailment.
 You have probably labored over the symptoms, many treatments, and outcomes that are available to you.
 But it is likely that you have not considered shopping online for your dog’s treatment.

 It is always important to visit your vet before starting your dog on any medication.